bogoware/Moneta/README.md

 ## Concepts and Key Features

-### Monetary Context
+### Moneta Context

-A `MonetaryContext` sets the boundaries for safe and coherent monetary operations, ensuring that no rounding errors go unnoticed.
+A `MonetaContext` sets the boundaries for safe and coherent monetary operations, ensuring that no rounding errors go unnoticed.

-A `MonetaryContext` defines the following:
+A `MonetaContext` defines the following:
 * The default `ICurrency` for creating new `Money` instances.
 For example, if you exclusively deal with EUR, you can set EUR as the default currency, making the creation of new `Money` instances more straightforward.
 * The `ICurrencyProvider` used to resolve currencies by code, enabling you to resolve currencies from a database or a web service.
 * The default `RoundingMode` for monetary operations.